goffauxs/push_swap/README.md

 			i++;
 		}
 		/*
-			once all numbers with the current digit being 0 are in stack A, we push them all back to stack A to prepare the next pass over the next digit */
+			once all numbers with the current digit being 0 are in stack B, we push them back to stack A for the next pass over the next digit */
 		while (f->b->len != 0)
 			ft_pa(f);